nbiish/comprehensive-restricted-use-license-with-tribal-sovereignty-protections/README.md

 **Goal:** To create a suite of resources and templates that empower Indigenous creators and communities to protect their intellectual and cultural property across all forms of expression, grounded in tribal sovereignty and cultural protocols.

 Please contribute by opening an issue tagged `expansion-suggestion` or submitting a pull request with proposed frameworks or adaptations.

-## ❓ Support

-*   **Improving this Template:** Use GitHub Issues (tag "legal-review" or "suggestion").
-*   **Adapting for Your Project:** Contact *your* tribal legal dept, cultural heritage office, or local Indigenous legal aid/bar association.
-Review UNDRIP.